 OpenVPN server on EdgeRouter X CLI method

 If you’re more comfortable with the command line, you can configure OpenVPN via the EdgeOS CLI.
-Is vpn legal in india in 2025: legality of vpn use, government rules, privacy rights, and how to choose a vpn in India
+Which country is best for vpn in india for privacy, streaming, and speed 2026

 - Access to shell